Will Donald Trump be able to save TikTok in the US? – DW – 01/07/2025

 How Chinese is TikTok?

 ByteDance, however, cites freedom of expression and has appealed against the law in the US Supreme Court, which starts hearing the case on January 10.
-It also denies direct Chinese government influenceover its US subsidiary saying on its website that while the Communist government owns 1% of a Chinese ByteDance subsidiary, Douyin Information Service, this is "standard" under Chinese law and has "no impact on ByteDance's global operations outside of China, including TikTok."
+It also denies direct Chinese government influence over its US subsidiary saying on its website that while the Chinese state owns 1% of a Chinese ByteDance subsidiary, Douyin Information Service, this is "standard" under Chinese law and has "no impact on ByteDance's global operations outside of China, including TikTok."

 ByteDance did not respond to a DW request for clarification.
 But reports from the Financial Times in mid-2024 suggest that ties between Beijing and TikTok's US operations have grown stronger.
-The newspaper quotes a former employee as saying that claims that the two units are separate are wrong, "in truth, they're one and the same."
+The newspaper quotes a former employee as saying that claims that the two units are separate are wrong.
+"In truth, they're one and the same," they said.

 Founded in Beijing in 2012 by IT students Zhang Yiming and Liang Rubo, ByteDance grew rapidly.
 In 2021, Yiming unexpectedly stepped down as CEO, and Shou Chew from Singapore took over.